Does it sometimes feel that everyone is moving forward in their career, except you?

-I think all of us feel we are standing still, while everyone is else is moving forward at some point in our lives.
+I think all of us feel we are standing still, while everyone else is moving forward, at some point in our lives.

 It can be an awful feeling, but it’s something we can work on from both an emotional and practical standpoint.